Skip to content

 King County restricted subdivisions

-These preliminary maps show neighborhoods where racial restrictive covenants were imposed in the decades when they were legal.
+These in-progress maps show neighborhoods where racial restrictive covenants were imposed in the decades when they were legal.
 They have been void since 1968.
-More than 34,000 properties were restricted in 451 subdivisions.
+More than 44,000 properties were restricted in 501 subdivisions.
 Do not assume that areas without circles were unrestricted.
 Restrictive covenants were only one of the mechanisms of segregation.
 Neighborhoods without covenants often practiced racial exclusion by other means.
 For explanation of data and terms see note below the maps.
 Other King maps.

 Explanatory notes:

-These are preliminary findings and our research is far from complete.
-We are grateful to the King County Archives for providing access to records even under very difficult circumstances.
+These are preliminary findings and our research is not complete.
+We are grateful to the King County Archives for providing access to records, some in digital form.
+We also scanned more than 1 million property records from microfilm.

-We have color-coded the parcel dots to indicate levels of data certainty.
-Those shown in red are confirmed in documents we have found.
+Subdivisions shown in red were restricted in documents we have found.
 Those in yellow are suspected because we have found newspaper advertising claiming that these neighborhoods were "restricted," but have not yet found full documentation.

 There is a logic to the geography.
 Areas platted (subdivided) between 1925 and 1948 were most likely to be restricted.
 Realtors and developers wrote racial exclusions into the initial documents subdividing a future neighborhood.
 All properties in the subdivision were thus legally restricted.
 That is how so many north Seattle, south Seattle, and suburban tracts came to be restricted.
 It was more complicated to restrict older areas.
 Neighborhood associations organized petition drives and convinced white homeowners to add racial restriction clauses to their properties in Capitol Hill, Madison Park, Queen Anne, Magnolia, and parts of Madronna.